See the endangered Chinese White Dolphin in its natural habitat with Hong Kong Dolphinwatch

-The half-day tour costs HK$440 (approximately US$55) for adults and HK$230 (US$30) for children aged 3-11.
-This includes the shuttle transfer to the boat as well as tea/coffee/biscuits on the spacious double-decker boat with an on-board toilet.
+The half-day tour costs HK$580 (approximately US$7555) for adults and HK$380 (US$50) for children.
+This includes the shuttle transfer to the boat, insurance coverage as well as tea/coffee/biscuits on the spacious double-decker boat with an on-board toilet.

 Hong Kong Dolphinwatch claims to have an average sighting rate of 97% and you can join another tour free of charge if no dolphins are sighted on your tour.
 Click here to book your pink dolphin watching tour with Hong Kong Dolphinwatch!

 Wondering where to stay in Hong Kong?
 Most visitors opt to book hotels on Hong Kong Island or on Kowloon side.
 Look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience!

 There are some fantastic boutique hotels in Hong Kong: I’m a fan of The Fleming and The Hari which are both excellent boutique hotels in Wan Chai; Little Tai Hang and Tuve which are both located on the edge of Causeway Bay; as well as Ovolo Central and The Murray which are in the Central and Admiralty areas.
 All of these Hong Kong boutique hotels are within walking distance from a nearby MTR station, and are located on the blue Island line that runs from end-to-end of Hong Kong island.
 You can also click here for more accommodation options.

 Best time of year to go on a pink dolphin watching tour in Hong Kong